Wiley (musician): Early life

-Richard Kylea Cowie Jr. was born on 19 January 1979 in Bow, East London.
+Wiley was born as Richard Kylea Cowie Jr. on 19 January 1979 in Bow, East London.
 He is of Trinidadian and Antiguan descent.
-Cowie's father, Richard Cowie Senior was a reggae artist during Cowie's youth in the 1980s and introduced Cowie to early hip-hop such as The Sugarhill Gang.
-Cowie's interest in music began when his father introduced him to the drums.
-Cowie moved around London a lot as a child with his father before moving to Chatham, Kent to live with his grandmother when he was ten.
-Cowie spent a year in Chatham and described it as a bad time, saying "I just wanted to go and live with my dad.
+Wiley’s father, Richard Cowie Senior was a reggae artist during Wiley’s youth in the 1980s and introduced Wiley to early hip-hop such as The Sugarhill Gang.
+Wiley’s interest in music began when his father introduced him to the drums.
+Wiley moved around London a lot as a child with his father before moving to Chatham, Kent to live with his grandmother when he was ten.
+Wiley spent a year in Chatham and described it as a bad time, saying "I just wanted to go and live with my dad.
 I felt abandoned."
-Cowie eventually moved back to Bow to live with his father when he was eleven years old.
+Wiley eventually moved back to Bow to live with his father when he was eleven years old.

-When Cowie was a teenager in the early-1990s, he began to sell crack cocaine and heroin.
-Cowie was introduced to drug dealing from a DJ friend who was making a lot of money at the time.
-Cowie stopped dealing drugs when a local drug dealer who was much older than him began to threaten him and his friend.
-Cowie began producing music after he stopped dealing drugs as an alternative way to make money.
+When Wiley was a teenager in the early-1990s, he began to sell crack cocaine and heroin.
+Wiley was introduced to drug dealing from a DJ friend who was making a lot of money at the time.
+Wiley stopped dealing drugs when a local drug dealer who was much older than him began to threaten him and his friend.
+Wiley began producing music after he stopped dealing drugs as an alternative way to make money.
 Cowie started as a DJ, and eventually began rapping, incorporating garage music and drum and bass into his produced instrumentals which led to the creation of the first ever grime beats such as "Eskimo", produced in Christmas of 1999 or 2000 and officially released in 2002.
 He broadcast his productions over pirate radio stations such as Rinse FM.
 Initially Wiley went by the name DJ Wildchild, until a woman from Kool FM began using the name Wildchild herself and surpassed Wiley in popularity.
-As a result, he changed his name to Wiley Kat, a reference to a Thundercats character, and later simply Wiley.
+As a result, he changed his name to Wiley Kat, references to a Thundercats character and the Looney Tunes character Wile E. Coyote, and later simply Wiley.

-Though Cowie stopped selling drugs, he was still associated with criminal gangs and with people who took part in criminal activities.
+Though Wiley stopped selling drugs, he was still associated with criminal gangs and with people who took part in criminal activities.
 This led to Wiley being involved in many situations that were life-threatening.
-On one occasion Cowie's friend had solicited money from someone following a drug deal though the money never was paid, Cowie argued with the person who owed his friend money and eventually Cowie was ambushed when attending a show.
-The confrontation led to Cowie being stabbed seven times.
-Several weeks later, the same people attacked Cowie outside a sports retail store, which led to Cowie almost dying in a hospital in Hammersmith.
-Cowie has been stabbed more than twenty times in his lifetime and has been in numerous other life-threatening situations including being chased by a man with a samurai sword and being shot at with shotguns.
+On one occasion, Wiley’s friend had solicited money from someone following a drug deal though the money never was paid, Wiley argued with the person who owed his friend money and eventually Cowie was ambushed when attending a show.
+The confrontation led to Wiley being stabbed seven times.
+Several weeks later, the same people attacked Wiley outside a sports retail store, which led to Wiley almost dying in a hospital in Hammersmith.
+Wiley has been stabbed more than twenty times in his lifetime and has been in numerous other life-threatening situations including being chased by a man with a samurai sword and being shot at with shotguns.